NovelCraft/Documentation/protocol.md

           "x",
           "y",
           "z",
-          "blocks"
-        ],
-        "properties": {
-          "x": {
-            "description": "The x coordinate of the section", "type": "integer"
-          },
-          "y": {
-            "description": "The y coordinate of the section", "type": "integer"
-          },
-          "z": {
-            "description": "The z coordinate of the section", "type": "integer"
-          },
-          "blocks": {
-            "description": "The blocks in the section",
-            "type": "array",
-            "items": {
-              "type": "object",
-              "additionalProperties": false,
-              "required": [
-                "x",
-                "y",
-                "z",
           "block_id"
         ],
         "properties": {
           "x": {
             "description": "The x coordinate of the block", "type": "integer"
           },
           "y": {
             "description": "The y coordinate of the block", "type": "integer"
           },
           "z": {
             "description": "The z coordinate of the block", "type": "integer"
           },
           "block_id": {
             "description": "The block ID",
             "type": "integer"
-                }
-              }
-            }
-          }
-        }
-      }
-    },
-    "entities": {
-      "description": "The entities to update",
-      "type": "array",
-      "items": {
-        "description": "The entity to update",
-        "type": "object",
-        "additionalProperties": false,
-        "required": [
-          "entity_id",
-          "position",
-          "orientation"
-        ],
-        "properties": {
-          "entity_id": {
-            "description": "The entity unique ID",
-            "type": "integer"
-          },
-          "position": {
-            "description": "The entity position",
-            "type": "object",
-            "additionalProperties": false,
-            "required": [
-              "x",
-              "y",
-              "z"
-            ],
-            "properties": {
-              "x": {
-                "description": "The x coordinate of the entity", "type": "number"
-              },
-              "y": {
-                "description": "The y coordinate of the entity", "type": "number"
-              },
-              "z": {
-                "description": "The z coordinate of the entity", "type": "number"
-              }
-            }
-          },
-          "orientation": {
-            "description": "The entity orientation",
-            "type": "object",
-            "additionalProperties": false,
-            "required": [
-              "yaw",
-              "pitch"
-            ],
-            "properties": {
-              "yaw": {
-                "description": "The entity yaw",
-                "mininum": 0,
-                "exclusiveMaximum": 360,
-                "type": "integer"
-              },
-              "pitch": {
-                "description": "The entity pitch",
-                "mininum": -90,
-                "maximum": 90,
-                "type": "integer"
-              }
-            }
           }
         }
       }